Touch and See

 Layer 222

-All funeral stationery is basically the same, right?
+All funeral stationery is the same, right?

 When digital printing came into vogue across the US it served as a nice addendum to offset printing and all the specialty processes that came with it.
 There was a limitless selection of paper types, thickness, color and materials or substrates available to fit any sentiment or tone the graphic designer or print master was trying to convey.
 Slowly the speed and convienience of digital printing almost totally eclipsed any connection to the generations of family craftsman that handed down intimate knowledge of all the ways and methods individually developed through years of visual impressions on paper.
-Replicating a continuos tone image, like a photo or art replication, became the dominate visual approach to make the convenience of the print method.
+Replicating a continuous tone image, like a photo or art replication, became the dominate visual approach to make the convenience of the print method.

 What was Old is New